Mathemodica/ModelicaPowerSystemBook/README.md

 ## Sponsorship

 Drop an email to PowerSystemBook-at-mathemodica.com if you'd like to advertise your products or place the logo of your company at an early page of the book.
-However, the authors have the right to refuse or reject specific requests without stating the reasons.
+However, the authors have the right to refuse or reject a specific request without stating the reasons.

 ## Release Notes